Alvaro-Sanchez-Palacio/git_notes/README.md

     * the pattern desired to be ignored :
     `*.log`

-_NB : Blank lines and lines starting by # are ignored_
+_NB : Blank lines and lines starting by # are ignored._
-_See GitHub list of recommended .gitignore : https://github.com/github/gitignore_
+_See GitHub list of recommended .gitignore : https://github.com/github/gitignore._

 Ignore patterns :
 1. `*` : Matches 0 to any number of characters.